On pp elimination and stability in a continuous setting: Continuous logic

 Finally we discuss stability.
 We have already discussed types, and thus we obtain the notion of an {\em indiscernible sequence}. \begin{Definition} $T$ is {\em stable} if whenever $({\bar a}_{i},{\bar b}_{i}): i < \omega)$ is an indiscerible sequence then $tp(({\bar a}_{i}, {\bar b}_{j})) = tp(({\bar a}_{j}, {\bar b}_{i}))$ whenever $i < j$. \end{Definition}

 One can adapt this definition to give stability of any given CL-formula $\phi({\bar x}, {\bar y})$.
 In any case, the definition makes sense in the classical FOL context where it is correct.

-We finish this expository section with some general remarks, questions and problems: \begin{Problem} One possible point of view is that the formalism developed in this section could be a mechanism for adjoining new KP-strong types to a first order theory.
+We now give some general remarks, questions and problems: \begin{Problem} One possible point of view is that the formalism developed in this section could be a mechanism for adjoining new KP-strong types to a first order theory.
 So one should formulate a version of the set-up where any homeomorphism of $C$ with itself lifts to an automorphism of a saturated model $M$.
 It can probaby be done by working, not with all closed subsets of $C^{n}$ but with all closed subsets invariant under homeomorphisms of $C$. \end{Problem}

-The second question concerns under what situations one of our CL-theories is ``essentially first order".
-For example: \begin{Remark} Suppose that $M = (M^{-},f,C)$ is a CL-structure, where $C$ is profinite (i.e. has a basis of clopens).
-Let $M^{--}$ be the (first order) expansion of $M^{-}$ by adding predicates for preimages of all clopen subsets of $C^{n}$ under $f$.
-Then the first order theory $Th(M^{--})$ of $M^{--}$ is the ``same as" $Th_{CL}(M)$, for example has the same models/approximate models. \end{Remark}
+Secondly given a CL-structure $M = (M^{-},f,C)$ what should we mean by the ``induced first order structure on $M^{-}$".

+\begin{Definition} Let $M = (M^{-},f,C)$ be a CL-structure, and $T = Th_{CL, approx}(M)$.
+Then by the induced $FOL$-structure on $M^{-}$ we mean that obtained by adding predicates corresponding to clopen subsets of the various type spaces $S_{n}(T)$. \end{Definition}